 Other countries have specific bulb substitution plans.
 In India, the intention is to replace 400 million incandescent bulbs by the end of 2012.

 Lighting legislation around the globe is forcing manufacturers and consumers to rethink energy priorities.
-The result is a boom in alternative lighting technology with long-lasting, energy-efficient LEDs leading the way.
+The result is a boom in alternative lighting technology with long-lasting, energy-efficient LED light bulbs leading the way.